richardkronick/customer-order-dotnet/README.md

 - Create a new order
 - Get an order
 - Get all orders for a specific customer
-- Update an existing order
+- Update/cancel an existing order

 ## Built With